Background Image

 Contractors may also require access to previous reporting templates and user guides.

-The SSRO has made minor updates to its three guidance documents in response to issues raised by stakeholders or improvements identified by SSRO staff.
+The SSRO has made minor updates to both the reporting guidance on contract reports and the reporting guidance on supplier reports in response to the Single Source Contract (Amendment) Regulations 2026, issues raised by stakeholders or improvements identified by SSRO staff.
 The changes to the contract reporting guidance are:

 The changes made to the supplier reporting guidance are:

-The list of changes made have been explained in email communications to the SSRO’s Reporting and IT sub-group members.
-If other contractors require this list they can request it from helpdesk@ssro.gov.uk.
+The changes made have been provided in email communications to the SSRO’s Reporting and IT sub-group members.
+If other contractors require this, they can request it from helpdesk@ssro.gov.uk.

 Notification templates for Qualifying Sub Contract (QSC) assessments

 The guidance on aggregation principles included in the contract report guidance references notification templates which contractors can use once a QSC assessment has been undertaken.
-These templates are available on the SSRO Support page of the SSRO website.
+These templates are available on this guidance page of the SSRO website.

 Guidance on validation warnings in the system